lunas/viento/README.md

 To create the db, tables, and initial users: `rake db:setup`

-### Nginx and Unicorn
+### Nginx and Puma

 #### Nginx

-These steps work for OSX Maverick.
+These steps work for OSX Maverick and High Sierra (others maybe too, just not tested).

 ```
 brew install nginx